morganhein/autostart.sh/USAGE.md

 ## Usage

 envy can perform 3 different actions.
-Sync, install, and task.
+Sync, Install, and Task.
 ### Install

 To perform an installation of a package through envy: